Our Departments

 This course celebrates the fundamentals of dance technique while exploring exciting moments in dance history.
 Students will focus on the development of jazz, ballet, and contemporary movement through engaging group projects and presentations.
 Students will also be introduced to the basics of dance composition and choreography in addition to advancing their skills as a dancer and performer.

-- Music 7: Lifting Your Voice and Opening Your Ears
+- Music 7: Lifting Your Voice & Opening Your Ears

 This course builds on the fundamentals covered in Music 6.
 Students continue to explore the art of music performance as singers by rehearsing more sophisticated choral repertoire, and as instrumentalists by switching from ukulele to guitar and learning classic riffs as well as chord progressions.
 As in 6th grade, students will also be exposed to repertoire and musical practices from multiple cultures, traditions, and perspectives.
 The semester will culminate with an evening performance at the end-of-semester concert.